josehu07/foreactor/README.md

 ![top-lang](https://img.shields.io/github/languages/top/josehu07/foreactor)
 ![license](https://img.shields.io/github/license/josehu07/foreactor)

 Foreactor is a library that enables asynchronous I/O (or more generally, asynchronous syscalls) in C/C++ applications transparently.
-Foreactor allows the integration of an asynchronous execution backend, e.g. the recent Linux kernel `io_uring` or a user-level thread pool, into an application with no modification to the application's original source code.
+Foreactor allows the integration of an asynchronous execution backend, e.g. the recent Linux kernel `io_uring` or a user-level thread pool, into an application with little modification to the application's original source code.

 This is done by describing the application's critical functions (e.g., LevelDB's `Version::Get`) as **syscall graphs** (SCGraphs), a formal abstraction we propose.
 Such graph abstraction captures the original execution order of syscalls to be issued by the function and their mutual dependencies.
-If the library gets `LD_PRELOAD`ed when running the application, it automatically intercepts those wrapped functions as well as POSIX syscalls, and pre-issues proper syscalls ahead of time if the syscall graph says it is safe and beneficial to do so.
+If the library gets `LD_PRELOAD`ed when running the application, it automatically intercepts those wrapped functions as well as POSIX glibc calls, and pre-issues proper syscalls ahead of time if the syscall graph says it is safe and beneficial to do so.

 TODO paper cite info? =)